-Business: SavingDinner.com, an online menu planning service run from Charlotte, N.C.
+Business: SavingDinner.com, an online menu planning service run from Charlotte, North Carolina

 Coaches: Carrie Wilkerson and Cameron Herold

-Results: Business doubled in the first year of working with a coach in 2009 and is expected to double from 2013 to 2014.
+Results: Business doubled in the first year of working with a coach in 2009.

 In 2001 I started the original menu planning website.
 But by 2008 there were 85 viable competitors doing really innovative stuff, and I had to change things.
 That was a rough year, and financially I was holding on for dear life.